arichtman/nix/README.md

 ### Re-IDing a Proxmox VM

+I used this to shift OPNsense to 999 and any templates to >=1000.
 1. Stop VM
 1. Get storage group name `lvs -a`
 1. Rename disk `lvrename prod vm-100-disk-0 vm-999-disk-0`